elikaranja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 12-newest_files creates a script that displays the 10 newest files in the current directory, one file per line and sorted from the newest to the oldest.\
 File 13-unique creates a script that takes a list of words as input and prints only words that appear exactly once.\
 File 14-findthatword creates a script that displays lines containing the pattern “root” from the file /etc/passwd.\
+File 15-countthatword creates a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd.\